phax/peppol-commons/README.md

 It requires at least Java 1.8 to be build.
 To build simply call `mvn clean install` in the root folder.

-When integrating this in your IDE, ensure to run `mvn generate-sources` first, so that the automatically generated files are present.
+When integrating this in your IDE, ensure to run `mvn process-sources` first, so that the automatically generated files are present.
 For the subprojects `peppol-id`, `peppol-commons`, `peppol-sbdh` and `peppol-sml-client` add `target/generated-sources/xjc` to your buildpath afterwards.

 # Maven usage